Blinks-Scripts/Rotating-Corner-Spiral/README.md

 For each embedded square, start with the upper left corner and proceed clockwise around the square visiting the four corners in sequence.

-Once you reach the fourth corner, ìrotateî your path one cell clockwise and visit the four cells in sequence.
+Once you reach the fourth corner, ‚Äúrotate‚Äù your path one cell clockwise and visit the four cells in sequence.

-Repeat ìrotatingî then visiting four cells until you have visited all the cells in the embedded square.
+Repeat ‚Äúrotating‚Äù then visiting four cells until you have visited all the cells in the embedded square.

 Continue the sequence by proceeding inward to the upper left corner in